frostygg/desktop/README.md

 # Development instructions
 `git clone` the repo into a folder, navigate into it and run `npm install`.
 To run the client, run `npm start`. (this requires nodejs and NPM).
 To build, run `npm run-script build` or `npm run-script build-mac`. (the latter requires you to be on a mac).

+# Contributing
+Make a pull request.
+If I don't see it, DM me on Discord. (daniel11420#0069)